 The U.S. Environmental Protection Agency (EPA) and the UNC School of Information and Library Science (SILS) have a partnership that provides between six and eight internships at the EPA Library in Research Triangle Park (RTP) each year.

-Established over 40 years ago, the SILS and EPA Library collaboration has enabled nearly 400 interns to apply concepts and ideas taught in the classroom to real-world library situations while gaining professional-level experience.
+Established over 40 years ago, the SILS and EPA Library collaboration has enabled more than 425 interns to apply concepts and ideas taught in the classroom to real-world library situations while gaining professional-level experience.

 Former EPA interns can be found in all areas of the library world, and many have gone on to become leaders in libraries and the information industry.
 The internship program celebrated its 40th Anniversary in April of 2015 and was featured in the June 2015 edition of American Libraries.

 Interns work 20 hours each week for at least one year.
 Students must be enrolled in a master’s level library science or information science program at UNC-SILS or NCCU-SLIS for a minimum of nine credit hours each fall and spring semester to maintain eligibility for the internship.
 Students may not hold any other graduate assistantship concurrently.

 Each semester, the EPA-RTP Library internship provides master's students the opportunity to rotate through different areas of the library.